-The repair shop is very popular because the road has many sharp stones and people damage tires often.
-By the way, it is the only repair shop on Gibb River Rd as far as we know.
+The repair shop is very popular because the road has many sharp stones and people often damage their tires.
+By the way, as far as we know, it is the only repair shop on Gibb River Rd.

-The day before, we met people with a leaking gearbox.
-They were driving already for 300 km, adding oil and keep hoping that they would have enough oil for needed refills.
+The day before, we met some people with a leaking gearbox.
+They had already driven for 300 km, adding oil and hoping they would have enough oil for the needed refills.

 Silent Grove at Bell Gorge

-We stopped at Silent Grove on Bell Gorge.
-It is a very nice, well-kept campsite managed by a ranger.
-We found these campsites to be the clean and very well maintained.
+We stopped at Silent Grove on Bell Gorge, which is a well-maintained campsite managed by a ranger.
+We found the campsites to be clean and very well maintained.

-The trailer was going through a hard time.
-Generally we constantly had very small, but annoying issues.
-The day before, on the way to Bell Gorge we broke the lock on the battery drawer.
-It turned out it was made of plastic.
-Plastic locks on the off road camper trailer?
+However, our trailer was going through a hard time.
+We constantly had very small, but annoying issues.
+The day before, on the way to Bell Gorge, we broke the lock on the battery drawer.
+It turned out that it was made of plastic.
+Plastic locks on an off-road camper trailer?
 I won’t comment on it.

 Slowly we were heading to the end of Gibb River Road.
 Just one more stop and our Kimberley adventure will come to the end.
 That’s ok.
-We have so many kilometers ahead.
+We have so many kilometres ahead.

 Our next planned destinations were: Derby, Broome, Karijini National Park, Exmouth, Coral Bay, Perth, Great Central Road.
 This is just a sneak peek at what was coming ahead.

-In the morning we were awakened by the sun shining straight in our eyes.
-We tried to predict where the sun would be in the morning, but looked like we failed a big time.
+In the morning, we were awakened by the sun shining straight into our eyes.
+We had tried to predict where the sun would be, but it seemed we failed miserably.

 Swimming at Bell Gorge with a snake

-After a close look at the snake we worked out it was just a python.
-We were surprised that snakes can swim, and I can tell you, they are good swimmers.
+After taking a closer look at the snake, we realized that it was just a python.
+We were surprised to see that snakes can swim, and we can confirm that they are excellent swimmers.

-On the way back, Nell named herself a guide and led us back to the car.
-She also jumped over all the streams that we were passing, but despite that, her shoes were suspiciously wet after our return.
+On our way back, Nell took on the role of a guide and led us back to the car.
+She even jumped over all the streams that we passed, but despite her efforts, her shoes were suspiciously wet upon our return.

 And this is it!
-In a short period of time we saw 4 stunning Kimberley Gorges.
+In a short period of time, we were able to see four stunning Kimberley Gorges.

 FAQ (Frequently Asked Questions)